-To navigate the storm and be ready for uncertainty analytics, design thinking, and strategic business and workforce planning to thoughtfully anticipate and prepare their organizations to manage through disruption for the better.
+To navigate the storm and be ready for uncertainty analytics, design thinking, and strategic business and workforce planning to thoughtfully anticipate and prepare their organisations to manage through disruption for the better.

 Our Mercer Marsh Benefits People Risk report identified the top five areas of people risks that companies are grappling with.

-Health and SafetyHealth and safety risks are a threat to organizations, signaling high potential to disrupt business.
+Health and SafetyHealth and safety risks are a threat to organisations, signalling high potential to disrupt business.

 Governance and financialThe management of compensation, employee benefit and retirement plans is becoming increasingly complex and difficult.

-Talent practicesThe changing nature of work, from the rise of hybrid working and gig economy to globalization, is now the fifth biggest people risk.
+Talent practicesThe changing nature of work, from the rise of hybrid working and gig economy to globalisation, is now the fifth biggest people risk.

-Accelerated digitizationSkills obsolescence, where businesses struggle to develop, acquire or retain the skills for digital transformation or cyber management is now a top people risk.
+Accelerated digitisationSkills obsolescence, where businesses struggle to develop, acquire or retain the skills for digital transformation or cyber management is now a top people risk.

-Environmental and socialOrganizations are under pressure from customers and employees to address inequalities, remove disparities and prepare for climate change.
+Environmental and socialOrganisations are under pressure from customers and employees to address inequalities, remove disparities and prepare for climate change.